DominikVsetecka/folder-backup-to-location/README.md

 ## Installation

-1. Package the extension: `npx @vscode/vsce package`
+- Install directly from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=DominikVsetecka.folder-backup-to-location).
-2. Install the generated .vsix file in VS Code.
+- Optional manual install: package with `npx @vscode/vsce package` and use "Install from VSIX…" in VS Code.

 ## Usage